 Community Yards The Landscape Architecture and Environmental Planning Department partnered with the San Lorenzo Village Home Association and StopWaste to compile a booklet containing color photographs, watercolor paintings, illustrations and drought tolerant plant identifications.
 There are also recommendations for four drought tolerant garden designs.
-Read More.
+Read more.

-Innovative stormwater management practices at Eshleman When Eshleman Hall reopened in 2015, the new building included both a rain garden and a cistern installed in the garage to collect rain water collected cistern to be used to flush toilets.
+Innovative stormwater management practices at Eshleman When Eshleman Hall reopened in 2015, the new building included both a rain garden and a cistern installed in the garage to collect rain water to flush toilets.